maria901/rsppmp3_v27/readme.txt

 GitHub : https://github.com/maria901/rsppmp3_v27

-Win32/64 Dll to play all audio and video that are supported by the library Libav
+Win32(soon)/64 Dll to play all audio and video that are supported by the library Libav

+If you need 32 bits version just now you need to use the release 5.2.3

+Libav is provided as GPL and LGPL, soon our binary packages will have both methods, for the moment it is only GPL

 rspmp3ocx1.dll and interface2.dll compiled with gcc 11.1.0, SDL2 (mod) compiled
 also with the same version.

-(the next sentence is old, now the folders are not this anymore, will be fixed today (21, July, 2021)) Sources of the win64 dll available on the folder <extracted folder>\rsppmp3 sources\win64\mp3dll\mp3dll\bin\Release\src\c_project
-Sources of the Csharp sample code available on the folder <extracted folder>\rsppmp3 sources\win64\mp3dll\mp3dll Sample project already compiled in the folder <extracted folder>\rsppmp3 sources\win64\mp3dll\mp3dll\bin\Release\mp3dll.exe The sample project requires .net framework 4.5.1 or above installed on your machine
+The files are available in the following folders:
+/bin              <- the compiled binaries
+/c#_sample        <- the C# sample project ready to be compiled with SharpDevelop 5.1.0 /interface2       <- sources of the interface2.DLL, that is the interface for Libav /morcego          <- sources for the morcego_interface.o obj file, some small functions /mp3_dll          <- sources for the rspmp3ocx1.DLL, decoder.c and player.c are the main files /sdl_2.0          <- the sources for our modified SDL 2.0 library, ready to be compiled again if needed /sqlite           <- sources for the Amanda_27.DLL, it is just a wrapper for SQLite, recommended the latest SQLite library /touch            <- sources for the C++ library SoundTouch that allows the change in playback speed in many modes

-Documentation of the latest version available online at: https://arsoftware.net.br/binarywork/Amanda_Ava_Pereira/rsppmp3_doc_8.9.9/html/decoder_8c.html
+Documentation of the version 9.9.9 available online at: https://arsoftware.net.br/binarywork/Amanda_Ava_Pereira/rsppmp3_doc_8.9.9/html/decoder_8c.html
                 http://nomade.sf.net/Amanda_Ava_Pereira/rsppmp3_doc_8.9.9/html/decoder_8c.html

+The documentation will be updated soon...

 Description

 - Ability to play media files in the following formats:
 All media formats supported by ffmpeg (new webm files (2021), flv avi mov rm ra including the new amazingly fast and advanced rsp format (.ricardo4) (:-)) and many many more)
-- It has a high quality (we supose) graphical equalizer (copied (as usual) from the XMMS project, as far as we know it is optimized for 44100 (soon 48000) sample rate, we will be using the Shibatch version later, because some people say that it is a real high quality version)
+- It has a high quality (we supose) graphical equalizer (copied (as usual) from the XMMS project), as far as we know it is optimized for 44100 (soon 48000) sample rate, we will be using the Shibatch version later, because some people say that it is a real high quality version)
 - It has a spectrum analyzer (now working) with 10 bands